Sound Relief Tinnitus and Hearing Center – Fort Collins

 Originally from Chicago, Tony moved to Colorado in 2012 to pursue his Doctorate after many years of touring as the lead vocalist in his punk rock band, Shot Baker.
 He was recently featured in a story by NPR which highlighted his hearing conservation work with musicians.

-Kelsey Harris – Audiology Assistant
+Kelsey Harris – Audiology Extern

 - ReSound One & LiNX Quattro with Made-for-iPhone Tinnitus Relief App